Anthony Solometo: Amateur career

 Solometo began his high school career at Gloucester Catholic High School in Gloucester City, New Jersey.
 He committed to play college baseball at the University of North Carolina prior to his freshman year.
 As a sophomore in 2019, he went 5–2 with a 1.59 ERA and 64 strikeouts over 44 innings.
 Prior to his junior season in 2020, he transferred to Bishop Eustace Preparatory School in Pennsauken Township, New Jersey, where he graduated in 2021.
 As a senior in 2021, he did not give up his first run or first hit until 17 1/3 innings into the season.
 He finished the season with a 0.22 ERA and 65 strikeouts over 32 1/3 innings.

 Professional career

 Solometo was selected by the Pittsburgh Pirates in the second round with the 37th overall selection of the 2021 Major League Baseball draft.
 Solometo signed with the Pirates for a $2.8 million signing bonus.

 After starting the 2022 season in extended spring training, Solometo was assigned to the Bradenton Marauders of the Single-A Florida State League in late May to make his professional debut.
 Over 13 games (eight starts), he went 5-1 with a 2.64 ERA and 51 strikeouts over 47 2/3 innings.
+To open the 2023 season, Solometo was assigned to the Greensboro Grasshoppers of the High-A South Atlantic League.
+In mid-June, he was promoted to the Altoona Curve of the Double-A Eastern League.
+Over 24 starts between the two teams, Solometo went 4-7 with a 3.26 ERA and 118 strikeouts over 110 1/3 innings.
+Solometo made three starts with Altoona to open the 2025 season before being placed on the injured list in May with a left shoulder injury.
+He made one rehab start with Bradenton, but did not return to play after.